ionos-deploy-now/ionos-deploy-now/.github/ISSUE_TEMPLATE/give-feedback.md

 ---
 name: Give feedback
-about: Tell us what you like or dislike.
+about: Tell us what you like or dislike
 title: ''
 labels: ''
 assignees: ''